cunhatalisca/todo-list-react/README.md

 - npx run dev

+## Conclusion:
-## Simple project to learn how to use hooks and react.
+= Simple project to learn how to use hooks and react.